September 16, 2020

 Open for business.

-We are receiving, manufacturing, and shipping orders, and we are carefully monitoring our supply chain.
-Key suppliers are also continuing operation and are shipping us the materials we need.
-Our business continues to be strong and sales are improving.
-Our sales staff is now back in the office but maintaining social distancing.
+We are here and ready to serve you!
+Draper is maintaining regular business hours in all areas, including sales, receiving, manufacturing, and shipping.
+Orders are shipping within our standard lead times in all departments.
+We are carefully monitoring our supply chain.
+Key suppliers are shipping us the materials we need.
+Our business continues to be strong.
+Most employees are working in the office and maintaining social distancing.
 Please use our website contacts (click here) to find the direct line of the person you need to reach.
 As always, we are ready to accept your quotes and orders.

 Health and Safety

 We are continuing to take precautions to keep our employees safe.
 We maintain regular communication with the Henry County Health Department.
-We are adhering to their guidance and CDC recommendations, as well as Indiana Governor Eric Holcomb’s recommendations for reopening and conducting business.
+We are adhering to their guidance, CDC recommendations, as well as Indiana Governor Eric Holcomb’s guidelines for conducting business.
 Here are some other actions we have taken:

-- We continue to prefer to conduct meetings through teleconference, with face-to-face meetings limited to less than 15 people.
-Tables and chairs have been removed from conference rooms and the remaining furniture spread out to ensure that social distancing continues.
-Business travel remains limited to local, 1-day travel only.
+- We conduct most meetings through teleconference, with face-to-face meetings limited to less than 15 people.
+Tables and chairs have been removed from conference rooms and the remaining furniture spread out for social distancing.
+Business travel remains limited.

 - All employees are to maintain social distance while on the premises.

-- Draper also maintains an “onsite” clinic managed by Henry County Hospital allowing our employees to receive affordable, quality care quickly and easily.
+- Draper also maintains an onsite clinic managed by Henry Community Health, allowing our employees to receive affordable, quality care quickly and easily

 We will continue to monitor the health situation in our home community of Spiceland, Indiana, and will respond with the necessary precautions to keep our workforce safe.